daih27/nas-streamproof-generator/README.md

-# nas-imagegenerator
+# nas-streamproof-generator
-An image generator for New Artist Spotlight using the scrobbles from Last.fm.
+A stream proof generator for New Artist Spotlight using the scrobbles from Last.fm.

 ## Usage

-The user must input a Last.fm username and the date and time of the last scrobbled track at your last uploaded image (Using UTC timezone).
-The script will automatically generate an image for every 1 hour of listening time.
+The user must input a Last.fm username and the date and time of the last scrobbled track at your last uploaded stream proof image (Using UTC timezone).
+The script will automatically generate a stream proof image for every 1 hour of listening time.
 Next time it will remember the date and time for you.

 ## Setup